 Selected American College of Surgeons Rural Surgery Information:

 University of Nebraska Medical Center, Omaha, Nebraska (no longer available online)

 - New York

 - North Carolina

-East Carolina University, Greenville, North Carolina
+East Carolina University, Greenville, North Carolina (no longer available online)

 - North Dakota